LaravelDaily/Booking-Com-Simulation-Laravel/course/01-roles-permissions.md

 So, I would vote that, in most cases, you would first choose a more simple approach of one role per user.

-I've checked the Booking.com itself, and they require **separate** registrations as a user and as a property owner, so you can be either one or another.
+I've checked Booking.com itself, and they require **separate** registrations as a user and as a property owner, so you can be either one or another.

 That's why we will go for just a `belongsTo` relationship here.